 The 411 on Working Locum Tenens

 So you're thinking about taking a locum tenens opportunity, and undoubtedly you've got some questions.
-Below are some answers to commonly asked questions by locum tenens providers:
+Below are some answers to commonly asked questions by locum tenens professionals:

 What in the world does "locum tenens" mean?
 Locum tenens is a Latin phrase that means "to hold the place of, to substitute for."
-In layman's terms, it means a temporary physician.
+In layman's terms, it means a temporary healthcare professional.
 To read more about the history of the locum tenens industry, click here.

 Why should I consider working locum tenens?

-Physicians in mid-career transition often see working locum tenens as an opportunity to try out different areas and bridge the gap on income while searching for the right permanent position.
+Physicians or advanced practitioners in mid-career transition often see working locum tenens as an opportunity to try out different areas and bridge the gap on income while searching for the right permanent position.

-Seasoned physicians enjoy the option of scaling back but not retiring from medicine completely.
-A recent industry survey of more than 500 physicians showed these top 4 reasons for working short-term assignments:
+Seasoned physicians or advanced practitioners enjoy the option of scaling back but not retiring from medicine completely.
+A recent industry survey of more than 500 physicians showed these top four reasons for working short-term assignments:

 - 48% - Flexible schedule

 - 35% - Earn extra income